-In simple terms, performance review is a dynamic process where individuals meet with their supervisors or managers to evaluate their work performance.
+In simple terms, a performance review is a dynamic process where individuals meet with their supervisors or managers to evaluate their work performance.

 From the organization's perspective, performance reviews enable